 Create a restful bedroom.
 It’s hard to unwind in a cluttered bedroom.
 Create a space that encourages rest by removing things you don’t need on your nightstand and dresser.
 Use cubbies, baskets, or drawer organizers to store items you use daily.
 Add an item that relaxes and soothes you like a great read, a photo of a loved one, or a small keepsake from your favorite trip.

-A great way to spend some quality time with yourself is to relax in warm tub with soft music and scented candles to keep you company.
+A great way to spend some quality time with yourself is to relax in a warm tub with soft music and scented candles to keep you company.
 If your water heater isn’t up to the increased demand, Burton can fix that.
 Want a more relaxing-conducive tub, like a walk-in with built-in bench seat?
 We can provide and install that, too.

 Contact us today for other plumbing ideas sure to add comfort and convenience to your life.